The Diocese of London provides a range of advice and resources to help a parish establish, maintain and implement its Mission Action Plan.

 Care for God’s creation is an essential part of the Christian faith.
 God commanded humanity to care for His creation (Gen 2:15), Christ is supreme over creation (Colossians 1:15 ff), and He intends to redeem it as part of ‘all things’ (Col 1:23 and Romans 8: 19 ff).
 If we wish to take part in God’s plan of redemption, we must care for creation.

-Therefore the environment forms part of the Mission of every church.
+Therefore the environment forms part of the mission of every church.
 It should be represented in its Mission Action Plan.

 Aims and objectives

 A set of agreed aims and objectives needs to be agreed by the Church Council.
-This guidance offers a range of challenges and options for how to meet them.

 It is not possible to tackle so large a task all at once.
 Each church needs to evaluate priorities for their importance and urgency in the context of its mission as a whole.